3 payments challenges holding you back

 Information security is a major organizational challenge for many suppliers.
 The Payment Card Data Security Standard (PCI DSS) applies to companies that accept credit card payments.
 If your company wants to store, process and transmit cardholder data, then that data needs to meet strict data security standards.

 3. Overly manual processes for card payments

 We’ve already covered how manually interacting with card numbers can lead to behaviors that fail PCI compliance standards.
 But manual processes have another drawback – time.

 According to internal Billtrust data, the average B2B card payment takes an A/R professional 5.5 minutes to process and apply.
 This is because most card payments are coming through email and phone calls that staff must be available to answer.
 Additionally, A/P providers often call suppliers looking to gain adoption of their payment cards and staff must be ready to accept these calls as well.

 All in all, B2B card payments pose many challenges to suppliers, and their positives are getting overlooked.
 But technologies like accounts receivable automation and the supplier-driven Business Payments Network (BPN) can help optimize card payment acceptance and allow suppliers to appreciate card’s many benefits.
 Read our white paper Payment on your terms: The financial professional’s guide to the modern payments landscape to learn more.

-And if you have further questions, you can reach a payments expert at [email protected].
+And if you have further questions, please reach out to Billtrust.